 Experience Lord Howe Island with Spacifica Travel

-For a Lord Howe Island experience you’ll remember forever, see our range of Lord Howe Island packages and tours.
-With the ability to customise any of the package deals to your exact needs, we cater to all different types of travellers.
-To speak to one of our experienced consultants, contact Spacifica Travel today on 1800 420 820.GREAT DEaLS
+For an experience you’ll remember forever, see our range of Lord Howe Island holiday packages and tours.
+With the ability to customise any of the Lord Howe Island deals to your exact needs, we cater to all different types of travellers.
+To speak to one of our experienced consultants, contact Spacifica Travel today on 1800 891 735.Great Deals